1917 French Army mutinies: History

 The French government suppressed news of the mutinies to avoid alerting the Germans or harming morale on the home front.
-The extent and the intensity of the mutinies were disclosed for the first time in 1967 by Guy Pedroncini, in Les Mutineries de 1917.
-His project had been made possible by the opening of most of the military archives, fifty years after the events, a delay that was in conformity with French War Ministry procedure.
-There were still undisclosed archives on the mutinies in the 21st century, which were believed to contain documents mostly of a political nature; they were not to be opened to researchers until 100 years after the mutinies, in 2017.
+The extent and the intensity of the mutinies were disclosed for the first time only in 1967 by Pedroncini in his Les mutineries de 1917.
+His project had been made possible by the opening of most of the military archives fifty years after the events, a delay that was in conformity with French War Ministry procedure.
+There were still undisclosed archives on the mutinies in the 21st century, which were believed to contain documents mostly of a political nature.
+They were not to be opened to researchers until 100 years after the mutinies, in 2017.

-Leonard Smith has argued that the mutinies were akin to labour strikes and could be considered, at least partly, political in nature.
-The soldiers demanded more leave, better food and objected to the use of colonial workers on the home front.
+Leonard Smith argued that the mutinies were akin to labour strikes and could be considered, at least partly, to be political in nature.
+The soldiers demanded more leave, better food and the end of the use of colonial workers on the home front.
 They were also deeply concerned about the welfare of their families.
-The rather subdued repression, according to Smith, was part of the Pétain policy of appeasement.
-Concurrently, that policy saved the appearance of absolute authority exercised by the Grand Quartier Général, the French high command.
-Smith placed the mutinies into their wider ideological context and demonstrated the extent to which French soldiers and mutineers accepted the main tenets of Republican ideology.
+The rather subdued repression, according to Smith, was part of Pétain's policy of appeasement.
+Concurrently, the policy saved the appearance of absolute authority exercised by the Grand Quartier Général.
+Smith placed the mutinies into their wider ideological context and demonstrated the extent to which the French soldiers and mutineers had accepted the main tenets of republican ideology.